‘Chris Carson is an animal’: The Seahawks’ star running back is a ‘warrior’ who keeps bouncing back

 But Carson did return to start the third quarter, then posted 10 carries for 55 yards in the second half.
 He scored the Seahawks’ first touchdown on a 1-yard run early in the first quarter, then scored the Seahawks’ final touchdown on a 1-yard run with four minutes left in the fourth quarter.

-“Chris is a stud football player, and he ain’t ever backing down from anything,” coach Pete Carroll said. “ … He’s such a tough football player and a great competitor — that’s not a surprise to us that he would bounce back and get back up off the turf.
+“Chris is a stud football player, and he ain’t ever backing down from anything,” Seattle coach Pete Carroll said. “ … He’s such a tough football player and a great competitor — that’s not a surprise to us that he would bounce back and get back up off the turf.
 He took a hell of a shot and got back up and got right after it again.
 He’s a terrific football player.”

-Carson, a 2017 seventh-round draft pick, is also playing out the final year of his rookie contract, and his impending free agency is one of the more intriguing subplots of this season for the Seahawks.
+Carson, a 2017 seventh-round draft choice, is playing out the final year of his rookie contract, and his impending free agency is one of the more intriguing subplots of this season for the Seahawks.
 Will they bring him back?
 And at what price?

 “Chris is a monster.
 He’s a dog, man,” Seahawks linebacker K.J.
 Wright said.
 “I’m so glad that I don’t have to tackle anybody in the league like him, because I don’t believe there’s anybody that has his running style.
 I can’t wait ’til he gets paid, whether it’s here or somewhere else.
 But he’s definitely top five (among running backs) in my eyes.